N02994498/ELSpring2015/README.md

-# ELSpring2015
+# ElSpring2015
-Template for ELSpring2015 class
-This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+This is my (N02994498) class repository.
+All work here is mine, except otherwise noted.